-The company's industrial operating portfolio was 94.8% leased as of December 31, 2004, up 20 basis points from September 30, 2004, and up 170 basis points from December 31, 2003.
-Preliminary data indicate U.S. industrial vacancy at the end of the fourth quarter was 10.9%, representing a 30 basis point improvement from the prior quarter -- the third consecutive quarter of improving occupancy nationally.
+AMB's industrial operating portfolio was 95.8% leased as of December 31, 2005, up 120 basis points from September 30, 2005, and up 100 basis points from December 31, 2004.
+Based on preliminary data provided by Torto Wheaton Research, AMB estimates that U.S. industrial vacancy at the end of the fourth quarter was 9.7%, representing a 40 basis point improvement from the prior quarter -- the seventh consecutive quarter of improvement nationally.

-New development and redevelopment starts in the quarter totaled approximately 1.6 million square feet in six projects in Europe and the United States with an estimated total investment of $151 million.
-The company began the highest level of new development in its history during 2004 with approximately 6.1 million square feet of starts with an estimated total investment at completion of $649 million.
-AMB's industrial development and renovation pipeline now totals 30 projects of approximately 8.9 million square feet in North America, Europe and Asia.
-Total investment in the pipeline's properties is estimated at $829 million.
-Deliveries are scheduled from the first quarter of 2005 through the first quarter of 2008.
+New development and renovation starts in the quarter totaled approximately 2.4 million square feet in nine projects in North America, Europe, and Asia with an estimated total investment of $187 million.
+AMB began development on approximately 7.0 million square feet in 2005, the highest level of annual starts in the company's history, with an estimated total investment at completion of $522 million.
+At year end, AMB's industrial development and renovation pipeline comprised 47 projects totaling approximately 11.9 million square feet in North America, Europe, and Asia.
+Total investment in the pipeline's development projects is estimated at approximately $1 billion.

-The company announced eight officer promotions effective January 1, 2005.
-Jay R. Cornforth, Martin J. Coyne, Rohn T. Grazer and Nina A. Tran have been promoted to senior vice president.
-R. Craig Blanchard, Drew Hess, Andrew G. Smith and Mohsen Vessali have been promoted to vice president.
+The company announced five officer promotions effective January 1, 2006.
+Mike Evans and Ellen Hall have been promoted to senior vice president, and Deborah Briones, Jaime Cannon, and Tatsuya Nagasko have been promoted to vice president.

 Supplemental Earnings Measure

-Included in the footnotes to the company's attached financial statements is a discussion of why management believes FFO is a useful supplemental measure of operating performance, ways in which investors might use FFO when assessing the company's financial performance and FFO's limitations as a measurement tool.
-A reconciliation from net income to funds from operations is provided in the attached tables and published in AMB's quarterly supplemental analyst package, available on the company's website at www.amb.com.
+AMB reports fund from operations per fully diluted share and unit in accordance with the standards established by the National Association of Real Estate Investment Trusts.
+Included in the footnotes to the company's attached financial statements is a discussion of why management believes FFOPS is a useful supplemental measure of operating performance, ways in which investors might use FFOPS when assessing the company's financial performance and FFOPS limitations as a measurement tool.
+Reconciliation from net income to funds from operations is provided in the attached tables and published in AMB's quarterly supplemental analyst package, available on the company's website at www.amb.com.

 Conference Call and Supplemental Information